Favourite Artists

 Painting of a boy, or young man, sitting on a tree branch above two quarreling monsters (giants, ogres, or trolls).
 Around them are mushrooms, more trees, and there is a feint castle in the background.
 Illustration for Grimms Märchenschatz.

 Illustration for Grimms’ Fairy Tales by Gustaf Tenggren, ca. 1920.
-(The story illustrated is probably The Brave Little Tailor)
+(The story illustrated is The Brave Little Tailor)

 Gustav Vigeland